cfw-guide/cemu.cfw.guide/_pages/en_US/installing-cemu.md

 ### mlc01 path

 {% capture mlc01-notice %}
 The mlc01 path stores what the Wii U would normally store on its internal memory.
 It's essentially the emulated hard drive of the system.
-This means it stores all System Files, System Apps, installed Updates, DLC, and created Save Data.
+This means it stores all system files, system apps, installed updates, DLC, and created save data.

 Setting this is optional.
 However, if left unchecked, the mlc01 path will be stored in the Cemu directory.
 If the drive you're using to store Cemu has a low amount of remaining space, we recommend you set this to store your mlc01 (and thus your Updates, DLC, and Save Data) on a different drive.
 If you choose to do this, it's very important that you remember this location.